 More information on Acid Sulphate Souls can be found at Office of Environment and Heritage - Acid sulphate soils or Council's LEP and DCP.

 If you would like further information regarding Flood Risk Management, contact Council’s Flood and Drainage Engineer on 02 6626 7000 or email to firstname.lastname@example.org.

 Council is considering the effects of Climate Change in all current and future flood risk management projects.
 For further information on Council's Climate Change Policy.

-Other information can be found at Adapting to sea level rise - Department of Planning NSW and Office of Environment and Heritage - Flood Risk Management Guide.
+Other information can be found at Adapting to sea level rise - Department of Planning NSW and Intergovernmental Panel on Climate Change.

 - Flood study’s only apply to areas within the designated "Hydraulic Model Boundary".
 They apply to river flooding only and do not apply to local stormwater catchment flooding.

 - The approximate extent of land liable to flooding has been based on survey data available at the time of preparation.
 These include but are not limited to survey based on aerial photography and aerial laser scanning.
 Conditions may have changed since that time.
 The extent of flooding for individual properties can only be determined by a licensed surveyor.